 The vstid register is a VSLEN-bit read-write register.
-It is used to identify the current thread in virtual supervisor mode.
+It is VS-mode's version of supervisor register stid used to identify the current thread in virtual supervisor mode.
+As other Virtual Supervisor registers when V=1, vstid substitutes for the usual stid, so that instructions that normally read or modify stid actually access vstid instead.
+When V=0, vstid does not directly affect the behaviour of the machine.

 The reset value of this register is UNSPECIFIED.